StatStud/nl-parsing/README.md

 The above snippet will create a copy of medqa.jsonl with the included parsed fields, and even compute accuracy if ground truth entities are present.

+# Tips on installing requirements

+Both allennlp==2.1.0 allennlp-models==2.1.0 do not like to play with spacy==3.4.3.
+Ignore this warning sign and continue anyway.
+It's best to first pip install btoh allennlp==2.1.0 allennlp-models==2.1.0, and then later, on another line, install spacy==3.4.3.
+That's simply how we're able to make this work.